golioth/developer-training/website/docs/zephyr-training/03_LED/build_blinky.md

 ### Build in the Kasm container

-1. Open main.c and start the VScode terminal
+1. Open main.c and start the VS Code terminal

-    * In the VScode Explore, click on `app` to unfold it
+    * In the VS Code Explore, click on `app` to unfold it
     * Unfold the `03_LED` and `src` folders
     * Double click on `main.c` to open it in the editor
     * Open a terminal by right-clicking on `app` and selecting `Open in